shakna-israel/NecromancersApprentice/docs/002-Chapter-Two.md

 Three human girls stood there, laughing with one another.
 One of them, her hair black except for the fringe, tinged silver, crossed her arms, glaring, "What's the matter elf?
 Nymph steal your boyfriend?"

 Fiona felt rage hit her, and she glared, "And what would a human know?
 You are nothing, weak and short lived.
-Idiots who burn away the best of their years spreading rumors."
+Idiots who burn away the best of their years spreading rumours."

 The girl uncrossed her arms, taking a wooden necklace from around her neck, "Take it back."